Daohub-io/cap9/docs/Whitepaper.md

 **NB:** What's described here is the simplest capability model we could build.
 From here we should expand it to make it more complete and featureful.

+**TODO:** We need to note that our capability system is based around assigning capabilities to procedures, which it then holds when run.
+This can definitely be used to model user capabilities (users are simply routed through procedures which hold the appropriate capabilies).
+It does not handle dynamic capabilities, but the current line of thinking is that we should only include those when they are shown to be necessary.

-One of the goals that would improve security and audability of a system is that and external party or higher level "system designer" might what some control over what the various conracts in th system can do.
+One of the goals that would improve security and audability of a system is that an external party or higher level "system designer" might what some control over what the various conracts in th system can do.
 This would allow them to compartmentalise areas of code and ensure that code only has the priveleges it requires, focussing attention on more critical high-risk code.
 Even if another